 Drug-maker Mallinckrodt may renege on $1.7 billion opioid settlement

-The generic drug-maker Mallinckrodt says the company's board might not make a $200 million opioid settlement payment scheduled for next week.
+The generic drug-maker Mallinckrodt says the company's board might not make a $200 million opioid settlement payment scheduled for later this week.

 In a June 5 filing with the Securities and Exchange Commission, the financially troubled firm said it faces growing questions internally and from creditors about the payout, which is part of a $1.7 billion opioid deal reached as part of a bankruptcy deal last year.